SMTP VS POP3 – The Difference (+Pros & Cons)

 Table Of Contents

 Email protocols refer to rules that enable transmitting email to and from the server.
 It essentially facilitates communication between a sender and recipient.
 There are two types of email protocols, namely inbound and outbound.
-IMAP VS POP3 falls in the inbound category as they help recipients see the emails others sent to their inboxes.
+IMAP and POP3 falls in the inbound category as they help recipients see the emails others sent to their inboxes.
 SMTP is an outbound email protocol that helps relay messages to recipients.

 Following is how the email protocols work.